Arnstein Arneberg: Career

-The Viking Ship Museum in Bygdøy, built for the Oseberg ship was completed in 1926.
-He also worked on Skaugum, the official residence of the Crown Prince and Crown Princess of Norway.
+He is also known for his work on the Viking Ship Museum in Bygdøy, built for the Oseberg ship, which was completed in 1926, as well as Skaugum, the official residence of the Crown Prince and Crown Princess of Norway.

 Awards

 Arneberg was one of the first recipients of the Medal of St. Hallvard in 1956 and was awarded the Prince Eugen Medal in 1960.
 He was named a Commander with Star of the Order of St. Olav and received the King Haakon VII's Jubilee Medal and the King Haakon VII's Commemorative Medal in gold.
 He was made a commander of the Order of the Polar Star and was elected a member of the Royal Swedish Academy of Arts in Stockholm.

 The Østfold Architectural Association (ØAF) named the Arnstein Arneberg Prize (Arnstein Arnebergprisen) in his honor.
 The prize was first awarded for the 50-year anniversary of the ØAF in 2008.